voyd-lang/voyd/spec/surface.md

 // If the path points to a folder, an index.void is assumed use src::folder::{ b } // Resolves to src/folder/index.void use package::my_package::{ pack-func } // Import pack-func from the installed package called my_package.

+mod my-module // Create a new module within the current module
+	fn my-func() // Define a function within the module print "Hello from my-module"
 ```

 # The Surface Language Grammar